access-ci-org/access-bulk-enroller/README.md

     -o Output file for the newly enrolled users.
 Defaults to STDOUT.
        Each line contains the email address and ACCESS ID separated by tabs.
+    -v Print additional informational and warning messages to STDERR.
     -h Print this help message and quit.
 ```